Samsung Galaxy S8: The antidote for phone fatigue?

 The smaller version of the Galaxy S8 is supposed to get a 5.8-inch display, while the larger version gets a 6.2-inch whopper.
 In comparison, the Note 7 had a 5.7-inch display, while the iPhone 7 Plus has "only" a 5.5-inch screen.

-It may mark a radical design shift for Samsung, although it's hardly the first with that trend.
+It may mark a radical design shift for Samsung, although it's hardly the first to go that route.
 The Xiaomi Mi Mix has a nearly all-display front, and LG last month unveiled its G6, which similarly shaves off much of the bezel.

 Is it enough of a leap for consumers?
 Some are skeptical.